chris11-taylor-nttd/org-migration-script/README.md

 - `git add` all files and `git commit` with the message "Migrate repository from old GitHub organization."
 - Add a remote named `migration_target` to the source repository in the `work` directory, pointing at the `launchbynttdata` destination.
 - Push to the `migration_target` remote
+- Archiving the source repository in the `nexient-llc` organization.

 ## Migrating a Repository